 Ruine Achalm is the ruins of an 11th-century castle and a lookout tower on top of the hill Reutlingen and Pfullingen.
 It is the spot in Baden-Württemberg where visitors can have a 360-panorama of the towns from Reutlingen to Pfullingen to Eningen.

 Check out this 360-view to get a glimpse of the scene from Ruine Achalm:

 You can use the 360-view above to see the exact location of Ruine Achal.

-Once you arrive at the spot, you can enter the tower and climb the steel staircase inside to see a much beautiful view of the surrounding towns and Swabian Alps.
+Once you arrive at the spot, you can enter the tower and climb the steel staircase to see a beautiful view of the surrounding towns and the Swabian Alps.

-It is one of the highest-rated attractions (4.8 out of 5 in Google Maps) in the region near Lichtenstein Castle.
+It is one of the highest-rated attractions (4.8 out of 5 on Google Maps) in the region near Lichtenstein Castle.
 Hiking is the only way up, though.
-But, many are telling the effort is absolutely rewarding!
+But, many are telling me the effort will be rewarded with stunning views!

-According to the reviews posted by some travelers in Google Maps, the hike would be easy at the lower portions of the trail.
+According to the reviews posted by some travelers on Google Maps, the hike would be easy on the lower portions of the trail.
 However, after the first half of the path, the track becomes narrow and steep.
 Be careful if you’ll visit Ruine Achalm.

 There are benches and small tables on the top, you can bring some food for a picnic.